Vivien Dean - Let Yourself Believe

 The guarded tone of his voice set her on edge.
 No good humor left.
 Shit.
 He was going to be pissy about this one all night.

 “Actually, Ava—” The way his eyes shot up to bore into her made her halt in mid-fib, and Maddy’s cheeks heated under the intensity.
-Somehow, he could always see through her when she tried to lie to him. “—told me about it,” she finished lamely.
-“It looked like a painting, and I thought it might’ve been mislabeled since you don’t do those.
+Somehow, he always saw through her when she tried to lie to him. “—told me about it,” she finished lamely.
+“It looked like a painting, and I thought it might’ve been mislabeled, since you don’t do those.
 I don’t suppose it rings any bells for you.”

 Though she meant every word, it was said hoping to distract him.
-Something about the painting was making Cash jittery, and the last thing she wanted was to make him even more unpredictable than usual.
+Something about the painting was making Cash jittery, and the last thing she wanted was for him to be more unpredictable than usual.
 His next few words, though, confused her even further.

 “Appearances can be deceiving, Maddy.”
 It was barely above a whisper, his attention rapt on the figures before him.
 As she watched, his hand reached out to touch the gilt frame, a single fingertip etching the curls and swoops before drifting closer to the painting itself.

-“What’re you doing?” she said, alarmed.
+“What’re you doing?”
 Her hand shot forward, grabbing him by the wrist to pull him away.
 “You never touch the canvas without a glove on.
 You idiot, you know that.”

 BUY THIS BOOK